Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 | **Trace**     | `^\/api\/router\/service\/[A-Za-z0-9-.]+\/ops\/trace\/[A-Za-z0-9]+[\?]?.*$` | Endpoint which returns the trace information and the **getinfo** endpoint which returns the request detail information including the http header of each leg|
 | **GetInfo**     | `^\/api\/router\/service\/[A-Za-z0-9-.]+\/ops\/[A-Za-z0-9]+\/[A-Za-z0-9]+\/[\*0-9]{1}\/getinfo[\?]?.*$` |Endpoint provides information for the Requesr- Response-Details|

-The compare attribute filter should look like this.
+The compare attribute filter should look like this:
 ![Is API Managed][img6]
 - Adjust the URL of the Connect to URL filter to your running API-Builder docker container and port - **default is 8889**.
 Sample: `http://api-env:8889/api/elk/v1${http.request.rawURI}`
 ![Connect to ES API][img7]